overwolf/sample-app/vue/README.md

 ## What will you find inside?

 ### public/
-All of the static resources used by the app, like icons, images and CSS
+All of the static resources used by the app, like icons and the index.html.

 ##### public/manifest.json
 This file defines all of the aspects of the app.